HussMo/HussMo/README.md

 I dedicated Mobile Engineer with a strong background in Flutter development.
 Proficient in creating feature-rich applications, optimizing performance, and ensuring a seamless user experience.
 I am experienced in collaborating with cross-functional teams to deliver innovative solutions for enhancing app functionality and usability.

-🌱 I’m currently learning FLUTTER Development
+🌱 I’m currently working as a software engineer, especially with Flutter.

 💬 Ask me about anything